HarperDB/documentation/docs/applications/README.md

 ## Understanding the Component Application Architecture

 HarperDB provides several types of components.
 Any package that is added to HarperDB is called a "component", and components are generally categorized as either "applications", which deliver a set of endpoints for users, or "extensions", which are building blocks for features like authentication, additional protocols, and connectors that can be used by other components.
 Components can be added to the `hdb/components` directory and will be loaded by HarperDB when it starts.
 Components that are "deployed" to HarperDB are installed into the hdb/node_modules directory.
-Using `harperdb run .` allows us to specifically load a certain application in addition to any that have been added to `hdb/components` or installed in `node_modules`.
+Using `harperdb run .` or `harperdb dev .` allows us to specifically load a certain application in addition to any that have been added to `hdb/components` or installed in `node_modules`.

 ```mermaid
 flowchart LR